mikevdg/faish/doc/notes/implementation.rst

 Arrays
 -------

 Arrays begin life as statements or data structures inside a block.
-Once they have grown to a particular size threshold, they are promoted to B-Trees.
+Once they have grown past a particular size threshold, they are promoted to B-Trees.

-TODO: we talk about arrays here, but there's no reason to only have ordered collections.
+TODO: we talk about arrays here, but there's no reason to only have ordered, indexable collections.
 There are many optimisations we could do if they were unordered (i.e. bags) such as packing together elements with predicatable data (e.g. multiple elements with the same value, or following a sequence).
 Indexing here is only efficient in a single packed block.
 Everything else is a search through a tree.

 An array can be implemented as::